OPOII/BackTest/README.md

 # BackTest
-The repository where are going to be tests to prove the API
+The repository where is going to be the tests to prove the API